ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Kuniyasu Suzaki (TRASIO/AIST), Tsukasa Oi (TRASIO), and Yuichi Takita (SECOM) for their valuable implementation feedback.

-We would like to thank Carsten Bormann for help with the CDDL.
+Thanks to Carsten Bormann for helping us with the CDDL.